BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    Technology is nothing to sneeze at though.
+    Technology is nothing to sneeze at.
-    Only one event in human history has truly changed the course of human prosperity: the invention of the steam engine, in [[add date for its invention, and a citation]]
+    Only one event in history has truly changed the course of human prosperity: the invention of the steam engine, in [[add date for its invention, and a citation]]
     <div align="center">
       <img src="https://bradleyculley.github.io/images/industrial-revolution.png" />
       <div style="font-size: 10px; font-style: italic;">This image is from a blog post titled "There was only one industrial revolution".
 Good title.</div>